The Grapefruit Diet

 Rather than acting as a “fat burner,” naringin is better understood as a compound that:

-• Supports metabolic processes
+• Supports metabolic processes1

-• Helps maintain balanced blood sugar responses
+• Helps maintain balanced blood sugar responses1

 What Research Suggests (Without Overstating It)